oracle-livelabs/database/tmm-run-sample-apps/run-lra-app/run-lra-app.md

 Follow the instructions in this section to configure Minikube, and then run a sample application.

-1. SSH to the instance that you have created?

-2. Open a new terminal and run the following command to start Minikube.
+1. Open a new terminal and run the following command to start Minikube.

     ```text
     <copy>